Idun: Wh- what is this?

-- In Warhammer 40,000, the Tau use this strategy when in military conflict with much larger and more established galactic powers like The Imperium.
-The most well recorded examples of this strategy in effect would be the Damocles Crusade and the Taros Campaign.
-In general, the Tau will fall back from a strong enemy offensive, offering only what resistance they need to cover their retreat, and regrouping at rally points.
-They will allow the enemy to continue to press into their lines, falling back as necessary, then using their superior mobility to slip in behind the opposition's lines, hitting vulnerable flanks that compromise their strategy, or force them to spread themselves thin.
-Eventually, the opposition ends up under strength and unable to press their numerical advantage.
+- The Tau use this during conflicts with much larger and more established galactic powers like the Imperium of Man, as best seen during the Damocles Gulf Crusade and the Taros campaign.
+The Tau see little point in desperate battles to hold ground, and will fall back from a strong enemy offensive, offering only what resistance is needed to cover their retreat, before regrouping at rally points.
+As their enemy advances, the Tau use their superior mobility to harry their foe's flanks, compromising their strategy or forcing them to spread themselves thin.
+Eventually the Tau's opponents end up under-strength and unable to press their numerical advantage.

 - In general, this is the reason behind the strategy known as "Camping" — getting a slight lead, then waiting out the timer.
 Generally speaking, while a legitimate strategy, it tends to be a Scrappy Mechanic, and games that encourage or reward over-reliance on it instead of offensive play tend to be seen as "less competitive" and die a quiet death... such as the controversy behind Super Smash Bros.
 Brawl.